 The custos and the doctoral candidate discuss the technical equipment needed in the examination and other practical arrangements with the university porter.
 The school of the doctoral candidate takes care of possible decorations of the room.

 The opponents' reward and travel expenses are paid by the school of the doctoral candidate.

-There is also available a video presenting a typical public examination at LUT.
+There is also a video presenting a typical public examination at LUT available.
 It is in English and gives an overall picture on how the public examination is held at LUT.

 Further information: paavo.ihalainen(at)lut.fi

-The opponent(s) should give a written statement (attached to the assessment form) on the dissertation and its defence within four weeks of the public examination.
-It is, however, strongly recommended that the opponents prepare their statement immediately after the public examination.
+The opponent(s) should give a written statement (attached to the assessment form) on the dissertation and its defence after the public examination.
+It is strongly recommended that the opponents prepare their statement immediately.
 The opponents may prepare individual statements or a joint statement.

 The degree certificate states